AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-mlflow-data-pipelines.md

 Databricks' Data Quality Monitoring applies model-style monitoring to datasets: statistical distribution tracking across time windows, drift detection against a baseline, and alerting when distributions change beyond a threshold.

 For ML platform teams, this means data quality metrics and model performance metrics can be tracked in the same observability framework.
-A drop in model AUC correlates with a detected distribution drift in the `user_recency` feature—the data quality monitor fired three days before the model quality dropped, which is the right time to investigate and retrain.
+A drop in model AUC correlates with a detected distribution drift in the `user_recency` feature, the data quality monitor fired three days before the model quality dropped, which is the right time to investigate and retrain.

 ```python
 # Databricks Data Quality Monitor configuration (Python SDK)